 It is clear that Microsoft owns Windows and Apple owns macOS, but does anybody own Linux?
 At first glance, you might think nobody does because it’s free and anyone can use it.

 The main creator of the Linux kernel is Linus Torvalds.
 But that doesn’t mean that Torvalds himself or any other single entity has ownership of the Linux source code in full.
 Instead, an official Kernel group maintains what must be part of the Linux kernel.

 Torvalds himself approves many changes made to Linux, but that doesn’t give him the copyright to those changes.

 You can contribute code to Linux, which then gets approved by the community, but you get to retain the copyright to that piece of code.
 That means you will become one of the thousands of collective owners of Linux.

-Above all, Linux, and the Linux community, is about freedom.
+Linux, and the Linux community, are about freedom.
 So, who owns Linux?
-There is only one simple answer to this question: The community owns Linux.
+There is only one simple answer: The community owns Linux.